aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__running-nextflow.md

     --skip_qc
 ```

-There are many parameters for this workflow and setting time all via the command line can be cumbersome.
-For more complex configuration, it is best to package the container overrides into a JSON file.
+There are many parameters for this workflow, and setting all via the command line can be cumbersome.
+For more complex configurations, it is best to package the container overrides into a JSON file.
 To do this for the above workflow configuration:

 Create a json file called `rnaseq.parameters.json` with the following contents: